marcelschoen/java-hatari-wrapper/README.md

 ## Status

 It's work in progress.
-As of right now, it only works on Windows (possibly only on Windows 10, not tested on other versions).
+As of right now, it only works on Windows (possibly only on Windows 10, not tested on other versions). and, in a slightly reduced fashion, on Linux.
+The Linux version is a bit less robut because the JNA library used to control the emulator desktop window (and force it into the foreground) works only on Windows.

-While the Linux version _should_ work (the Linux "Hatari" is included), it fails in the JNA library, when determining the desktop windows handles.
-For some reason, this currently doesn't work, at least not on my Pop OS Linux.
-Any help to get this working is appreciated.
+However, launching the emulator should work fine on any recent Linux that supports SDL 2.0.

 Also, MacOS is not supported at all, because I don't have a Mac and don't really care for it.
 Feel free to add support for MacOS yourself - pull requests are always welcome.
 I'll also help you if you have questions